-- 1) hospitals
+- 1) hospitals;

-- 2) operating theatres
+- 2) operating theatres;

-- 3) specialist medical imaging practices
+- 3) specialist medical imaging practices;

-- 4) laboratories
+- 4) laboratories;

-- 5) day-stay treatment areas
+- 5) day-stay treatment areas;

-- 6) wards
+- 6) wards;

-- 7) specialist emergency medicine facilities, and
+- 7) specialist emergency medicine facilities;

-- 8) pharmacies.
+- 8) pharmacies; or

+- 9) dental surgeries;

 then the entire facility cannot be considered as a medical office facility and must be excluded from the rating.
 The determining factor here is whether there is significant medical or scientific equipment present, or a requirement to operate continually.